 Skip to main content

-Thank you for all of the wonderful nominations for the 2023 Facing Race Awards.
-The nomination period for the 17th annual Facing Race Awards closed April 21.
+Thank you for all of the wonderful nominations for the 2024 Facing Race Awards.
+The nomination period for the 18th annual Facing Race Awards has closed.

 Award recipients will be announced this fall.